Altolamprologus

 Altolamprologus is a small genus of pseudocrenilabrine cichlids endemic to Lake Tanganyika in eastern Africa.
-They inhabit areas of the lake with large amounts of rock, most frequently in water two to ten metres in depth.
+They inhabit areas of the lake with large amounts of rock, most frequently in water 2 to 10 m in depth.
 Two formally described species comprise this genus, with perhaps one dwarf A. compressiceps-like species being considered an undescribed species by some.

 Species

 There are currently three recognized species in this genus: